StewartOng/fraud-detection-infra/README.md

 }
 Logs:
 Scroll down in the same window to view Log output.
 We'll see:
-•	The hardcoded input values
+•	The input values
 •	Any errors if it failed
-•	The outcome (accept or fraud)
+•	The outcome (accept or fraud/high risk)

 Screenshot of test result
 ![alt text](image-5.png)